GLIMS-RGI/rgi_issue_tracker/README.md

 Report issues about the RGI dataset: https://github.com/GLIMS-RGI/rgi_issue_tracker/issues

-You can report issues about the latest RGI release (currently 6.0) and the current working version (not yet available).
-You feedback is highly appreciated!
+You can report issues about the latest **stable** RGI release (currently 6.0).
+To report about the work-in-progress RGI version (RGI7), visit the [RGI7 repository](https://github.com/GLIMS-RGI/rgi7_scripts).

+Your feedback is highly appreciated!
 You'll need to be a [registered github user](https://github.com) to open or comment on an issue.